uc-cdis/fence/docs/google_architecture.md

    * Key: `service_accounts`
    * Checks if the Service Account members on the project pass the Service Account validity checks detailed below.

-Service Accounts on the project, as well as the Service Account being registered, are validated against some combination of the following checks (which ones ultimately depend on the type of Service Account and whether or not the Service Account is currently being registered or not).
+Service Accounts on the project, as well as the Service Account being registered, are validated against some combination of the following checks (which checks occur ultimately depend on the type of Service Account and whether or not the Service Account is currently being registered or not).

 * Service Account is owned by Google Project identified in the request
    * Key: `owned_by_project`
    * Checks if the Service Account is owned by the project
-* Service Account is of valid type
+* Service Account is of valid type for registration
    * Key: `valid_type`
    * Checks if the Service Account is a User Managed Service Account or a Compute Engine API Service Account
 * Service Account policy is accessible
    * Key: `policy_accessible`
-   * Checks if the Service Account's policy is accessible
+   * Checks if  fence's monitoring Service Account can read the Service Account's policy
 * Service Account has no external access
    * Key: `no_external_access`
    * Checks if the Service Account has no IAM roles and no access keys